Eigenvalues of Cayley graphs: Cospectral Cayley graphs

 In \cite[Section 7]{So06}, So proposed the following conjecture.

 \begin{conj}\emph{(\cite[Conjecture 7.3]{So06})} Two integral circulant graphs are isomorphic if and only if they are cospectral; that is, all integral circulant graphs are Cay-DS. \end{conj}

-So \cite[Section 7]{So06} also verified that this conjecture is true if $n$ is a prime power or a product of two distinct primes.
-This conjecture has also been confirmed \cite[Section 5]{Ilic11} when $n$ is square-free and the set $D$ in the integral circulant graph $\ICG(n,D)$ contains at most two prime divisors of $n$, but it is still open in its general form.
+So \cite[Section 7]{So06} proved that this conjecture is true if $n$ is a prime power or a product of two distinct primes.
+This conjecture has also been confirmed \cite[Section 5]{Ilic11} when $n$ is square-free and the set $D$ in the integral circulant graph $\ICG(n,D)$ contains at most two prime factors of $n$, but it is still open in its general form.

 Given non-empty sets $A_1, \ldots , A_s$ of integers, define

 Denote by $\mathbb{P}$ the set of primes.
 Let $n$ be a positive integer and $p\in \mathbb{P}$.
 Recall that $e_p(n)$ denotes the exponent of $p$ in $n$.
 For $\emptyset \ne X \subseteq \NNN$ and $p \in \mathbb{P}$, define \be X_{p} = \left\{p^{e_{p}(x)}: x \in X\right\}. \ee If $X = \prod_{p\in \mathbb{P}} X_{p}$, then $X$ is called a \emph{multiplicative set}.